Associate Degree Information Technology

-The Associate’s Degree in Information Systems program at Potomac College gives students the educational degree foundation that allows them flexibility in choosing their future careers.
+The Associate’s Degree in Information Technology program at University of the Potomac gives students the educational degree foundation that allows them flexibility in choosing their future careers.
 The information systems management career curriculum was created to provide students with the ability to interpret and manage the technological information resources of a business or organization.
-This course of study at Potomac College teaches a basic and thorough comprehension of information system management fundamentals.
+This course of study at University of the Potomac teaches a basic and thorough comprehension of information system management fundamentals.
 This allows students to function successfully in a wide variety of corporate environments.

 Potomac’s school locations, in both Washington, D.C. and Virginia, help current students obtain a thorough and comprehensive understanding of the logical and physical information system processes and its components through in-depth courses.
 These career-oriented classes provide exposure to data and information storage, retrieval, manipulation, transmission, communication, presentation and analysis.
 Students also study the computer’s substantial and ever-changing impact on the corporate world.

-Graduates of the Associate of Science in Information Systems are able to:
+Graduates of the Associate of Science in Information Technology are able to:

 - Demonstrate a technical level of proficiency in the application of the technical knowledgeassociated with course content.